-Mike Polly, a former graduate assistant for the Blue Raiders, begins his first season on Rick Stockstill’s staff as running backs coach.
-Polly makes his return to Middle Tennessee after spending three years at Murray State overseeing the offensive tackles and tight ends.
+Mike Polly, a former graduate assistant for the Blue Raiders, begins his second season on Rick Stockstill’s staff as running backs coach.
+Polly made his return to Middle Tennessee after spending three years at Murray State overseeing the offensive tackles and tight ends.

 During Polly’s three years at MSU, the Racers ranked in the top five nationally in total offense each season while his offensive line helped pave the way for the program’s first 1,000-yard rusher in nearly a decade.
 Polly has added the responsibilities of special team’s coordinator in 2011.